eujuliu/restaurant-api/docs/guide/user/create-user.md

 #### Email already registered

-If you pass an email address that is already registered, you will get the `AccountAlreadyExistsError` with the following message and status code `400`:
+If you pass an email address that is already registered, you will get the `AccountAlreadyExistsError` with the following message and status code `400 Bad Request`:

+Example response:

 ```json
 {